TN 104 (05-18)

 The customer provides us with a signup form for Estonia containing the following information: EE382200221020145685

 NOTE: The first 2 characters of the IBAN are “EE”, which represents the International Organizational for Standardization (ISO) country code.
 The third and fourth characters of the IBAN are the IBAN check digits.
 The technician should never code the IBAN ISO code or the check digit to the MBR.
 The next two characters of the IBAN represent the two-digit bank code.
-The last 14 characters represent the account number.
+The next two digits represent the branch code.
+The last 12 characters represent the account number.

-Code the check digit code 2 (obtained from Title II Interactive Comps from Main Menu 07/Sub Menu 16);
+Code the one-digit check code (i.e., 7) (obtained from Title II Interactive Comps from Main Menu 07/Sub Menu 16);

 IBAN: EE382200221020145685 SWIFT: Full code (example: EKRDEE22)